-The University of Massachusetts Dartmouth is a public doctoral research university in North Dartmouth—60 miles south of Boston.
-UMass Dartmouth offers more than 90 academic programs across six colleges to 7,700+ students.
-There are more than 170 student organizations, cultural opportunities, and interest groups as well as 500 student-athletes competing on 25 NCAA Division III sports teams and hundreds more playing on intramural and club teams.
+University of Massachusetts Dartmouth is a public doctoral research university in North Dartmouth—60 miles south of Boston.
+UMass Dartmouth offers its more than 5,500 undergraduate students many paths to pursue with 118 programs to choose from, including unique majors in Animation & Game Arts, Artificial Intelligence, Environmental Resources Engineering, and more.
+There are more than 160 student organizations and interest groups as well as hundreds of student-athletes competing on 19 NCAA Division III sports teams and hundreds more playing on intramural and club teams.

 University of Pittsburgh

 The University of Pittsburgh is a public comprehensive research university in Pittsburgh, Pennsylvania—with additional campuses in Bradford, Greensburg, and Johnstown.
 At UPitt, 19,000+ undergraduates have access to 100+ majors, minors, and certificates; guaranteed internships at world-class organizations; undergraduate research projects; and a great campus community.
 The University also supports 17 Division I athletic teams for student-athletes as well as study abroad programs in more than 75 countries around the world.

 The University of Rochester is a private research university in Rochester, New York.
 More than 6,500 undergraduates are enrolled in over 160 bachelor’s programs across seven schools.
 In addition to more than 275 clubs and organizations, Rochester also offers several unique opportunities for students to explore their individual interests further, including Combined Degree Programs, Research and Innovation Grants, the e5 Program, the Take Five Scholars Program, study abroad, and undergraduate research.